mongodb-industry-solutions/kehrnel/README.md

 `kehrnel` provides a modular set of Python libraries, command-line interfaces (CLIs), and a companion REST API.
 Together, these tools help model, generate, map, validate, transform, and ingest openEHR compositions — following a document-centric approach.
 They are designed for rapid prototyping, teaching, and building proof-of-concepts.

+> Looking for the new strategy runtime?
+See `README-dev.md` (uvicorn kehrnel.api.app:app).
+The legacy FastAPI entrypoints under `src/api` are deprecated and kept only for historical reference.

 It also powers the **MongoDB Healthcare Playground**, a demo stack with MongoDB Atlas Local, FastAPI, AQL dashboards, and semantic search layers:

 ```